Where to place a carbon monoxide detector, and how it works

 - Electrochemical sensor: these alarms contain a chemical solution, with electrodes that can sense a change in electrical currents when carbon monoxide is present.
 This change triggers the alarm.

-No. Your carbon monoxide detector will only sound the alarm when it detects carbon monoxide.
+No, your carbon monoxide detector will only sound the alarm when it detects carbon monoxide.
 It can’t detect any other sort of gas.

 If you think you can smell gas, follow the emergency guidelines here.
-But when it comes to gas leaks, think prevention, not cure: get yourself a gas detector too!

 Can smoke detectors detect carbon monoxide?